great-expectations/great_expectations/docs/docusaurus/docs/cloud/set_up_gx_cloud.md

 ## Prepare your environment

-1. Download and install Python.
-See [Active Python Releases](https://www.python.org/downloads/).

-2. Download and install pip.
-See the [pip documentation](https://pip.pypa.io/en/stable/cli/pip/).

-3. Download and install Docker.
+1. Download and install Docker.
 See [Get Docker](https://docs.docker.com/get-docker/).

 ## Get your user access token and organization ID